 Tasty Heirlooms: Amish Deer Tongue, Grandpa Admire’s, Gold Rush, Red Leprechaun, Susan’s Red Bibb, Yugoslavian Red

-There’s no polite way to say this: With its bulbous above-ground stem and spokelike arms, kohlrabi looks a bit, well, odd—like a garden alien.
+There’s no polite way to say this: With its bulbous above-ground stem and spoke-like arms, kohlrabi looks a bit, well, odd—like a garden alien.
 But follow Mom’s advice and don’t judge this ugly duckling of the cabbage family by its outward appearance.
-Instead, focus on its pleasantly mild, sweet flavor, which lends itself to stir-fry, soups and stews, and its nutritional content, which includes vitamin C and potassium.
+Instead, focus on these spring vegetables’ pleasantly mild, sweet flavor, which lends itself to stir-fry, soups and stews, and its nutritional content, which includes vitamin C and potassium.

 Planting Advice: About a month before the last expected frost, sow seeds in full sun and well-draining soil, 1/2 inch deep and 3 inches apart.
 Thin seedlings to 6 inches apart.
 Kohlrabies can withstand a bit of frost.
 For fall harvest, plant seeds about eight to 10 weeks before last typical frost date.